grandeurdev/arduino-sdk/README.md

 > getApiKey ( ) : returns _char*_

- Gets the [API Key][apikey] currently in use by the device for connecting to *Apollo server*.
+ Gets the [API Key][apikey] currently in use by the device for connecting to Grandeur Cloud.
 This method is what receives and pushes messages to and from the duplex channel.

 #### Example